-GASB Statement No. 77, Tax Abatement Disclosures, requires disclosure of tax abatement information about (1) a reporting government's own tax abatement agreements, and (2) those that are entered into by other governments and that reduce the reporting government's tax revenues.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2015.
-The County will implement the new guidance with the 2017 financial statements.
+GASB Statement No. 84, Fiduciary Activities, addresses the criteria for identifying fiduciary activities of all state and local governments.
+The focus of the criteria is generally on (1) whether a government is controlling the assets of the fiduciary activity and (2) the beneficiaries with whom a fiduciary relationship exits.
+The requirements of this Statement are effective for reporting periods beginning after December 15, 2018.
+The County will implement the new guidance with the 2020 financial statements.